imballinst/chrome-ext-slack-linkedin-users-download/README.md

 # chrome-ext-list-slack-users

-A Google Chrome browser extension to download the list of users from a particular workspace as a CSV file.
+A Google Chrome browser extension to download the list of users from a particular workspace at a particular channel as a CSV file.

 ## How to Use